Set delivery address

 Although it can spread among family members that are in close contact, it is not considered highly contagious.

-Myth 3: Scabies only happens if your practice poor hygiene
+Myth 3: Scabies only occurs if you practice poor hygiene

 This is not true as even people with excellent hygiene practices can catch scabies.